lequipefr/mockserver-behat-context/README.md

 ### Builder

-Instead of raw arrays, you can use the [expectation builder](./src/Expectation/Expectation.php):
+Instead of raw arrays, you can use the expectation builder and let your IDE autocomplete:

 ``` php
 <?php